 Start by verifying the details of the University closure.
 Continue to monitor the University homepage for important updates, and maintain ongoing communication with your department regarding specific considerations.
 Bookmark support services so that you’re prepared to obtain help as needed, including Academic Instructional Technology Consultants, ITS Learning Technology Instructional Technology Consultants, and 6-Tech.

-Inform students that changes are coming.
+Inform students if there are changes.
+Update your syllabus.
 Set realistic goals for your upcoming class sessions and set a virtual meeting with students to discuss new expectations.
 Set online office hours and let students know how they can reach you during these times.

 - Canvas Announcements can be used to broadcast information to all members of a course.
 You can also opt to display the most recent announcements at the top of your course homepage.